moorepants/learn-multibody-dynamics/lagrange.rst

     :math:`\dot{\bar{q}}` in this chapter.

-The generalized inertial forces computed in this manner are the same as when following Kane's method.
+The generalized inertial forces computed in this manner are the same as when following the TMT method.
 This can be shown by carefully matching terms in both formulations, as is done for a system of point-masses in [Vallery2020]_.

 Example: 3D body in outer space